Beautiful, Soft & Colourful Cashmere

 That’s what I do at Cara Cashmere.

-Since I launched in 2018, thousands of women have been wearing 100% cashmere in all its sophistication and softness, with no middleman and no crazy profit margins.
+Since I launched in 2018, thousands of women in Australia and abroad have been wearing 100% cashmere in all its sophistication and softness, with no middleman and no crazy profit margins.